Joseph Carpenter Silversmith Shop

-The Joseph Carpenter Silversmith Shop is a historic building that was built between 1772 and 1774 on the green in Norwichtown, now a section of Norwich, Connecticut.
+The Joseph Carpenter Silversmith Shop is a historic building that was built between 1772 and 1774 on the green in the Norwichtown section of Norwich, Connecticut.
 It is a 30 ft by 24 ft 1 1/2-story clapboarded building with a gambrel roof.
-The interior has a single brick chimney that was used for the forge, but it has been modified and adapted for modern use with modern doors, electric lighting and heat, and a disappearing overhead stairway that leads to the attic.
-Joseph Carpenter (1747–1804) was a successful of silversmith, clockmaker, and pewterer, and shared the building with his brother, a merchant.
+The interior has a single brick chimney that was used for the forge.
+The house has been adapted for modern use with modern doors, electric lighting and heat, and a disappearing overhead stairway that leads to the attic.
+Joseph Carpenter (1747–1804) was a successful silversmith, clockmaker, and pewterer, and he shared the building with his brother who was a merchant.
 The shop was added to the National Register of Historic Places on October 6, 1970, and was listed as a contributory property for the Norwichtown Historic District on January 17, 1973.

 Original occupants

-Born in 1747 to Joseph and Elizabeth Carpenter (née Lathrop), Joseph Carpenter was a successful silversmith in Norwich, Connecticut.
-The shop was constructed between 1772 and 1774 and Joseph shared it with his brother Gardner Carpenter, who operated a mercantile business from the shop.
+Joseph Carpenter was born in 1747 to Joseph and Elizabeth Carpenter (née Lathrop).
+He was a successful silversmith in Norwich, Connecticut.
+His shop was constructed between 1772 and 1774, and he shared it with his brother Gardner Carpenter, who operated a mercantile business.
 In 1775, Joseph Carpenter married Eunice Fitch, and they had six children.
 He died in 1804.
-Carpenter was noted to be one of the "most successful of the Norwich silversmiths, clockmakers and pewterers..."
+Carpenter was noted to be one of the "most successful of the Norwich silversmiths, clockmakers, and pewterers".